Following Amelia dot Calm

 “Mom,” she stammers, eyes wide, “Mom, can’t you see change is desperately necessary?
 Evolution is a normal part of all life.”

 Amelia feels unheard, trivialized and she spins toward the door, cross that her eyes are tearing up against her will.
 After all, Mom has never discussed Amelia’s beliefs with her; Mom only tells her it won’t work, it can’t happen and it’s a waste of time and effort.
-Despondent, she feels completely let down by her Mom and she just wants to get out.
+Despondent, she feels completely let down by her mom and she just wants to get out.

-Chapter 3 – The Telling Machine Gets Told
+The Telling Machine Gets Told

-‘Civilization’ and ‘System’ are the only two words written on the blackboard, with a line pointing from each to a large circle below the words.
+Inside the classroom, ‘Civilization’ and ‘System’ are the only two words written on the blackboard, with a line pointing from each to a large circle below the words.

 Amelia gazes out the window to the field as the teacher, Ms. Petty, begins teaching by telling, or as Amelia likes to think of it, the Petty Preacher Teacher Program.